8go/matrix-commander/README.md

                         Rename the current device to the new device name provided.
 No other operations like sending, listening, or verifying are allowed when renaming the device.
+  --display-name DISPLAY_NAME
+                        Set the display name for the current user to the value provided.
+No other operations like sending, listening, or verifying are allowed when setting the display name.
+  --no-ssl              Skip SSL verification.
+By default (if this option is
+                        not used) the SSL certificate is validated for the connection.
+But, if this option is used, then the SSL certificate validation will be skipped.
+This is useful for home-servers that have no SSL certificate.
   --version             Print version information.
 After printing version
                         information program will continue to run.
 This is useful for having version number in the log files.